verivital/behaverify/README.md

 The instructions are for Linux (and more specifically Ubuntu).
 We have not tested this on any other systems.
 Please adapt commands as necessary (e.g., changing python3 to python).

 This section is intentionally lengthy.
-If you are not interested in the details and just want the commands, please scroll down further
+If you are not interested in the details and just want the commands, please scroll up.

 1. (OPTIONAL) nuXmv<br />Please download nuXmv (see  https://nuxmv.fbk.eu/ ).
 You only need to download nuXmv.
 There should be no installation.
 Download the relevant version for your system.
 It should be version 2.0.0.
 The download will include many files.
 You only need the executable (no file extension).
 See above for more information.
 You only need to execute this step if you are interested in verifying the generated models with nuXmv.